nuuuwan/continuous_area_cartograms/README.md

 ### TODOs before deployment

 * Speed-up DAC algorithm, which is still too slow for maps with >20 polygons.
 Replace basic python arithmetic operators with parallel numpy operations.
 * Simplify and improve the API, which is still a little disorganized.
-Use GeoDataFram as the base data type.
+Use GeoDataFrame(GDF) as the base data type.
 Ents and TopoJson can be derivative.
 Replace "id_to_value" with just a list of values.
-* Add options to save polygons, as GDF,TopoJSON etc
+* Add options to save polygons, as GDF, TopoJSON etc
 * Improve [examples](src/cac/examples).
 Have single examples folder, with sub-folders for data, source and images.
 * Generate some more complex examples.